 1. Change in Scent

 One of the first and easiest to-spot signs is when you notice a subtle change in its usual fragrance.
 Every perfume is mindfully created by balancing different notes, and when these notes start to disappear or just change, it’s a clear sign that the perfume is losing its original scent.
-For example, if your favorite floral perfume, suddenly starts to smell sour or musty, it’s clear that the fragrance oils have broken down and it might time for you to lose that perfume.
+For example, if your favorite floral perfume, suddenly starts to smell sour or musty, it’s clear that the fragrance oils have broken down and it might be time for you to lose that perfume.

 2. Color Alteration